Improving Convergence and Generalization Using Parameter Symmetries

 \subsection{Correlation with generalization}

+Generalization reflects how loss changes with shifts in data distribution.
 The sharpness of minima is well known to be correlated with generalization.
 Figure \ref{fig:curvature-intuition}(a)(b) visualizes an example of the shift in loss landscape ($\loss(\vw)$), and the change of loss $\Delta \loss$ at a minimizer $\vw^*$ is large when the minimum is sharp.
 The relation between the curvature of minimum and generalization is less well studied.
 Figure \ref{fig:curvature-intuition}(c)(d) shows one possible shift of the minimum ($\gamma$).
 Under this shifting, the minimizer with a larger curvature becomes farther away from the shifted minimum.
 The curve on the minimum can shift in other directions.
 Appendix \ref{sec:appendix-group-intuition} provides analytical examples of the correlation between curvature and expected distance between the old and shifted minimum.

-We verify the correlation between sharpness, curvatures, and validation loss on MNIST \cite{deng2012mnist}, Fashion-MNIST \cite{xiao2017fashion}, and CIFAR-10 \cite{krizhevsky2009learning}.
+We verify the correlation between sharpness, curvatures, and validation loss on MNIST \citep{deng2012mnist}, Fashion-MNIST \citep{xiao2017fashion}, and CIFAR-10 \citep{krizhevsky2009learning}.
 On each dataset, we train 100 three-layer neural networks with LeakyReLU using different initializations.
 Details of the setup can be found in Appendix \ref{sec:appendix-correlation-experiment}.

-Table \ref{table:correlation} shows the Pearson correlation between validation loss and sharpness or curvature (scatter plot in Figure \ref{fig:correlation-sharpness-3layer-leakyrelu} and \ref{fig:correlation-curvature-3layer-leakyrelu} in the appendix).
+Table \ref{table:correlation} shows the Pearson correlation between validation loss and sharpness or curvature (scatter plots in Figure \ref{fig:correlation-sharpness-3layer-leakyrelu} and \ref{fig:correlation-curvature-3layer-leakyrelu} in the appendix).
 In all three datasets, sharpness has a strong positive correlation with validation loss, meaning that the average change in loss under perturbations is a good indicator of test performance.
-This also confirms that wider minima are more generalizable.
-For the architecture we consider, the curvatures of minima are negatively correlated with validation loss.
+For the architecture we consider, the curvature of minima is negatively correlated with the validation loss.
 We observe that the magnitudes of the curvatures are small, which suggests that the minima are relatively flat.